Hafez Makhlouf

-Hafez Mohamad Makhlouf (حافظ مخلوف; born 2 April 1971), also known as Hafez Makhlouf, is a retired Syrian colonel and former intelligence officer who was head of the Damascus branch of the Syrian General Intelligence Directorate.
-He was a member of Syrian president Bashar al-Assad's "inner circle" of close supporters.
+Hafez Mohamad Makhlouf (حافظ مخلوف; born 2 April 1971), also known as Hafez Makhlouf, is a Syrian brigadier general and intelligence officer who headed the Damascus branch of the Syrian General Intelligence Directorate.
+He was a member of former Syrian president Bashar al-Assad's inner circle of close supporters.

 Early life

 Makhlouf was born in Damascus on 2 April 1971.
-He is the maternal cousin of Syrian president Bashar al-Assad and the brother of Rami Makhlouf, Syria's leading businessman.
-He is also a cousin of Atef Najib, political security chief in the city of Daraa.
-He was commissioned in the Republican Guard in 1992 and was a close friend of Bassel al-Assad.
-Makhlouf was injured in the high-speed car crash in 1994 that killed Bashar al-Assad's elder brother, Bassel al-Assad.
+He is a maternal cousin of former Syrian president Bashar al-Assad and the brother of Rami Makhlouf, a leading businessman in Syria.
+He is also a cousin of Atef Najib, former political security chief in the city of Daraa.
+Makhlouf was commissioned into the Republican Guard in 1992 and was a close friend of Bassel al-Assad, the elder brother of Bashar al-Assad.
+Makhlouf was injured in the high-speed car crash in 1994 that resulted in Bassel's death.

 Career

-Makhlouf was a Colonel of the Army and the head of intelligence at the General Security Directorate's Damascus branch until 2014.
+Makhlouf was a Colonel of the Army and the head of Section 40 at the General Security Directorate's Internal Branch (251) until 2014.
+In late 2014, he was transferred to GID headquarters.
+In November 2014, Col. Hafez Makhlouf also met with Egyptian President Abdel Fattah el-Sisi in Cairo.
+In 2017, he was promoted to brigadier general and entrusted with relations with the Iranian intelligence services and the Lebanese Hezbollah.
+In 2018, Brig.
+Gen. Hafez Makhlouf returned to his post in the GID, overseeing import of weapons into Syria from Russia and Belarus.